HarrisQs/Locker/README.md

 ## Motivation

-Because working at computer center, there have many computers, need to manage
+Because working at computer center, we need to manage many computers that used by student or teacher, and record when and who is using the computer
+So, I write a program to solve this problem.

 ## Installation